taodeng/TNPPD-Net/TNUS/README.md

 The dataset will be available after the paper is accepted.
 - **Google Drive**: [coming soon]
 - **Baidu Cloud**: [coming soon]

+### Note
+All data have been fully de-identified to protect patient privacy in compliance with institutional ethics requirements.
+These materials are intended exclusively for academic research purposes and should be used in accordance with standard ethical guidelines for medical data.